 Send us an EOI with the following information:

 - What do you do?

 - What do you care about?
 (This is the really important one)

-- Why do you want to join us for this program in 2021?
+- Why do you want to join us for this program?

 If you have an up to date CV please send that too, plus any links to your work you feel like sharing.

 Then what happens?

 The producer team will make a shortlist from the EOIs.
 We will contact the shortlisted artists/producers and make time to meet with you.